z0mbieparade/b0t/README.md

 op_password | if your bot is an oper on your network, set their oper password here. | "bot_oper_password" voice_users_on_join | will autovoice everyone in the room when they join, or the bot joins.
-NOTE: atheme uses, if ChanServ baby sits your room, it may de-voice. | true/false parse_links | parse links in chat, and say their title | true/false less_chan_spam | bot says more things in PMs to users, like errors, !commands, !cmd help, etc. Keeps channel feed a bit cleaner. | true/false
+NOTE: atheme uses, if ChanServ baby sits your room, it may de-voice. | true/false parse_links | parse links in chat, and say their title | true/false less_chan_spam | action.say() level 2 messages go to notice instead of channel | true/false limit_bot_speak_when_busy | when true, uses busy_interval (30 sec by default) to determine if the channel is busy, and if that is the case it sends bot messages to notice instead of spamming them in the channel. | true/false busy_interval | (default 30 sec) If the average time between the last 5 user messages in the channel is <= busy_interval, the channel is determined to be busy.
+Or, if the last user mesage in the channel is 2x or greater this value, it is not busy. | milliseconds wait_time_between_commands_when_busy | When channel is busy, how often command output will go to the chan vs to to notice | milliseconds debug | Generates more logs in your console.
+If you're having an issue with the bot, good to set to true, otherwise just leave it as false. | true/false
 API | If you would like to use a set of commands that require and API key, you must go register for that API key and copy and paste it here.
-DO NOT DELETE THESE SECTIONS.
-If you don't want to use a set of commands, just leave the api_key section blank.
-This will automatically disable all of the commands that require the key. | debug | Generates more logs in your console.
-If you're having an issue with the bot, good to set to true, otherwise just leave it as false. | true/false
+If you don't want to use a set of commands you can leave the key blank or delete the whole section.
+Commands relating to that api will be disabled |

 ----------

 ## API Keys

-Currently, the bot uses 3 different api's that require a key.
+Currently, comes with a handful of plugins, and these are the APIs they use.
 Here's where to get them, as of the time this readme was written:

 **Last.FM** - http://www.last.fm/api/account/create
-You will need an api_key and a secret.
+You will need an api key and a secret.
 You can enter an app_name here too, otherwise it defaults to b0t.

+**Merriam-Webster** - xxx

 **YouTube** - https://console.developers.google.com/apis
 You will need a google account to use this.
 The first time you use a youtube command like !yt, the terminal console will throw an error with a link to enable your api key for youtube.

 **Trakt.TV** - http://docs.trakt.apiary.io/
-You will need an api_key here.
+You will need an api key here.
 The docs should have a link for creating your key.

 **Weather** - https://www.wunderground.com/weather/api/d/pricing.html
 You can get a free key for Weather Underground here, so long as you don't go over a certain number of requests a day.